Modern Scottish Poetry SCOTLIT4034

 ■ be confident in the application of literary analysis in reading the poetry of the period;

-■ engage with arguments of national identity and literary expressions of modernity in the poetry of the period, including questions of the 'central' and the 'peripheral' and the relations between the arts and society.
+■ engage with arguments of national identity and literary expressions of modernity in the poetry of the period.

 Minimum Requirement for Award of Credits